adamtow/geocuts/docs/English.md

 ## How It Works
 When run by Cronios or manually GeoCuts takes the following steps:

 1. Checks the global ON/OFF switch.
 If OFF, it exits.
-If ON, it continues to Step 2.
+If ON, GeoCuts continues to Step 2.
 2. Checks if the device is locked using the [Lock Detection technique from Cronios](http://cronios.com#lock-detection).
 If the device appears locked and Lock Detection is enabled in Settings, an audible prompt or banner notification with sound appears is presented to the user to unlock the device.
 If the device still appears to be locked after 10 seconds, exit.
 Otherwise, continue to Step 3.
 3. Notifies the user that an app switch is about to occur.
 4. Switches to the Shortcuts app.
 To retrieve the current location and send messages, Shortcuts must be the frontmost application.
 5. Retrieves the current location of the device.
-This may take several seconds if you are using Get Current Location instead of Get Current Weather.
+This may take several seconds if you chose to use Get Current Location instead of Get Current Weather.
 6. Iterates through all active and filtered location triggers and determines whether the current location lies within the radius of each trigger.
 7. For each match, run the command assigned to the trigger: run a shortcut or send a text message.
-8. Exits and returns control back to Cronios or the user.
+8. Exits and returns control back to Cronios and the user.

 ***